 sudo apt install curl

-# Fedora, CentOS Stream, AlmaLinux, or Rocky Linux
+Fedora, CentOS Stream, AlmaLinux, and Rocky Linux: Install cURL with DNF

 sudo dnf install curl